 What aged care providers need to do:

-- Providers need to show initial and ongoing assessment and planning in partnership with the consumer, that includes advance care planning and end-of-life consumer wishes.
+- Providers need to show initial and ongoing assessment and planning in partnership with the consumer that includes advance care planning and end-of-life wishes.

 - Staff must demonstrate they understand advance care planning, and the needs and preferences of their individual consumers and residents.

-- Providers will need to verify all Advance Care Directives are up-to-date, the person had capacity to make decisions, and was not coerced.
+- Providers will need to verify all Advance Care Directives are up-to-date and the person had capacity to make decisions and was not coerced.

 - To meet Australia’s privacy guidelines and your data security needs, you should eliminate manual handling of documents that contain sensitive health Information, such as that found in Advance Care Directives.

-- Staff need training in how to facilitate advance care planning and how to use digital technology to create, edit and share Advance Care Directives.
+- Staff need training in how to facilitate advance care planning and how to use digital technology to create, share and access Advance Care Directives.

 Making the switch to digital

-TLC supports organisations with a comprehensive digital advance care planning system and online advance care training designed specifically for aged care providers.
+TLC supports organisations with a comprehensive digital advance care planning system.
 TLC provides one-click compliance, with reports easily downloadable as evidence for accreditation purposes.
 Integrating with existing clinical IT systems, TLC is suitable for residential as well as home care providers, to assist in meeting compliance obligations.
 TLC’s digital training and technology is also eligible for tax rebates.

-Book a demonstration today to find out more about why residential aged care providers are making the switch to digital advance care planning.
+Book a demonstration today to find out more about why residential aged care providers are making the switch to TLC’s advance care planning platform.